-Over 30 years trading second-hand books on our iconic Darby Street
+Over 30 years trading second-hand books on Darby Street

 Opening on the first of April 1985, Cooks Hill Books has been lucky enough to witness the evolving scene on Darby street.
 Originally taking up a space further up the street in an old run-down building in 1983, owner, David McLean bought up the iconic corner shop spot on Darby Street to grow out his book collection.